jundalisay/sp/content/en/research/socrates/simple-republic/book-10/chapter-1.md

 - all things else that anybody knows, and
 - every single thing with a higher degree of accuracy than any other man.

-{{< /l >}}

-{{< l a="Socrates" >}}
 Ignorant people are thus deceived by some wizard whom they see as all-knowing because they were unable to analyse the nature of knowledge and imitation.
 People say that the tragedians know all the arts and all things human such as virtue, vice, and divinity.
 They reason that those tragedians can compose well because they know such subjects. <!-- He who has not have this knowledge can never be a poet. --> But those people are under a similar illusion.
 Homer is the head of the tragedians.

 <!-- Perhaps they may have come across imitators and have been deceived.
 They may not have remembered when they saw their works that these were but imitations thrice removed from the truth.
 These could easily be made without any knowledge of the truth, because they are appearances only and not realities.
 Or they might be right.

 Poets might really know what they are talking about.  -->

 If a person were able to make both the original and the image, he would not seriously devote himself to the image-making branch.

 The real artist would know the real essence of what he was imitating.
 He would be interested in realities and not in imitations.
 He would desire to leave many fair works as memorials of himself.
 Instead of being the author of encomiums, he would prefer to be their theme.
 {{< /l >}}